haokeyingxiao/haoke/UPGRADE-6.7.md

 Unused constant `Shopware\Core\Checkout\Customer\CustomerException::CUSTOMER_IS_INACTIVE` and unused method `Shopware\Core\Checkout\Customer\CustomerException::inactiveCustomer` are removed.
 ## Deprecated comparison methods:
-* `floatMatch` and `arrayMatch` methods in `src/Core/Framework/Rule/CustomFieldRule.php` will be removed for Shopware 6.7.0.0
+* `floatMatch` and `arrayMatch` methods in `src/Core/Framework/Rule/CustomFieldRule.php` will be removed for Haoke 6.7.0.0

 ## Introduced in 6.5.7.0
 ## New `technicalName` property for payment and shipping methods